 Each year the Odum School of Ecology in cooperation with the UGA River Basin Center awards a research assistantship to one incoming Masters student designated a "John Spencer Fellow."
 The assistantship constitutes fall-spring funding (at 4/9 time) for two consecutive years for either the MS in Ecology or the MS in Conservation Ecology and Sustainable Development (the latter is preferred).
 Applications are solicited annually through a nationwide advertisement, but applicants may also be nominated by any member of the graduate faculty of the Odum School of Ecology or faculty of the River Basin Center.
 Applicants should be interested in pursuing a career in management and conservation of freshwater ecosystems (including rivers, streams, and wetlands).
 Candidates are judged partly on academic qualifications and partly on their enthusiasm, energy, and passion for freshwater conservation, as expressed in their application essay.

-To be considered for either fellowship for the upcoming academic year, please send a cover letter and CV (including grades and GRE scores) to Katherine Adams (firstname.lastname@example.org) by December 1 (for example, to apply for Fall 2017, send an email by Dec 1, 2016).
+To be considered for the Butler and/or the Spencer fellowship for the upcoming academic year, please send a cover letter and CV (including grades and GRE scores) to Katherine Adams (email@example.com) by December 1 (for example, to apply for Fall 2017, send an email by Dec 1, 2016).
 Please also specify a proposed faculty advisor; it is helpful to contact potential advisors in advance.
 Your full application to UGA and the Odum School must also be completed by the applicable deadline to be considered.